About Menucha Monuments

 Menucha Monuments specialises in the construction of cemetery monuments and

-memorials, monumental inscriptions, heritage restorations and repairs and maintenance services to its clients.
+memorials, monumental inscriptions, heritage restorations and repairs and maintenance services.

 Menucha Monuments is committed to maintaining the highest ethical, occupational health and safety, environmental and professional standards throughout the entire consulting, planning and building stages of every monument.
 To achieve this commitment in the delivery of quality monuments with best work practices, we ensure: